ALL ABOUT THE AWARD

 The Little Rebels Award

-Now in its 5th year, the Little Rebels Award is designed to recognise the rich tradition of radical publishing for children in the UK.
-Currently the award is restricted to fiction targeted at children aged 0-12, but longer term, we hope to extend the award to non-fiction and a broader age range.
+Now in its 8th year, the Little Rebels Award is designed to recognise the rich tradition of radical publishing for children in the UK.
+Currently the award is restricted to fiction targeted at children aged 0-12.

-The Little Rebels Award was developed in conjunction with Letterbox Library, who administered the prize until 2016.
-Letterbox Library is a member of the ARB.
-They are a 32-year-old, not-for-profit, children’s booksellers and social enterprise.
+Letterbox Library is a 33-year-old, not-for-profit, children’s booksellers and social enterprise.
 They specialise in children’s books which celebrate diversity, equality and inclusion and were singled out for praise for their work by Malorie Blackman on her appointment as Children’s Laureate for 2013-2015.
 They were also one of the 19 UK Astrid Lindgren Memorial Award nominees for 2015.
 For more information about Letterbox Library, go to www.letterboxlibrary.com.